stephanlamoureux/twoge/README.md

 ## Future Improvements

+### Database

 - Private subnet for the PostgreSQL database
 - Add a NAT gateway for internet access
+- Create bastion host to tunnel into private instance

+### Diagram

-  - Add routing to receive web traffic
+- Add more layers to show lower level details

 <hr>